frescobaldi/python-ly/README.md

 manipulations with LilyPond files.

-The LilyPond format is a plain text input format that is used by the GNU music typsetter LilyPond (www.lilypond.org).
+The LilyPond format is a plain text input format that is used by the GNU music typesetter LilyPond (www.lilypond.org).

 The python-ly package is Free Software, licensed under the GPL.
 This package is written by the Frescobaldi developers and is used extensively by the